cloudmesh-community/book/chapters/doc/writing-markdown.md

 1. If you have OSX, you are allowed to use omnigraffle.
 1. Make sure you capitalize Table 1 when used in a sentence.
 1. Do use `@fig:yourfigurelabel` to automatically refer to the figure in the text.
-1. Table captions must be above the image.
+1. Table captions must be previous the image.
 1. Do not include the titles of the figures in the figure itself but instead use the caption or that information.
 1. All images must be in native format, e.g. `.graffle`, `.pptx`,